 Mint Chutney is quick to make a condiment that can spice-up any appetizer, especially Indian Chaats.
 No Indian street food fare is complete without spicy, flavorsome pudina chutney or mint chutney.
-It not only brings colors to the table but also provide a layer of flavors to the food.
 Green Chutney is an essential dip if you are planning to serve Indian snacks and appetizers.

 Mint Chutney turns bitter only if is churned for too long in the mixer or blender.
 That is the reason coriander leaves and green chili are combined with mint leaves to balance the flavor and cut down the bitterness of mint.